Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 Thomas Pix, CIO of ThoughtRender.

-The primary audience is business decision makers and technology decision makers.
-Usually, we talk to the Infrastructure Managers who report to the CIOs, or to application sponsors (like a VP LOB, CMO) or to those that represent the Business Unit IT or engineers who report to the application sponsors.
+The primary audience is business and technology decision-makers.
+Usually, we talk to the Infrastructure Managers who report to the CIOs, or application sponsors (like a VP LOB, CMO) or to those that represent the Business Unit IT or engineers who report to the application sponsors.

-These workload solutions often interact with the technical team but often also need the buy in of marketing, engineering, product design and in the case of media and entertainment, the studio.
+These workload solutions often interact with the technical team but often also need the buy-in of marketing, engineering, product design, and in the case of media and entertainment, the studio.

 ## Preferred solution